 I don’t need a study to choose to unplug, spend time in Nature rather than among tall buildings and the fumes of cars, but I find the term “Forest Bathing” absolutely fascinating and it describes very well the unique sensation of moving your body among the tall trees, and absorbing their energy, their timeless peace.
 Nature has been my favorite place to be since when I was a little child.

 So Spring is the perfect time to make time for long forest walks, and if you want to read more about the scientific studies behind this practice, you can read them here: shinrin-yoku.org

 Drink the rainbow

 If eating 5 portions of fruits and vegetables seems like a daunting task to you, an easy and super-yummy way to do so is by adding smoothies to your days.
 A smoothie can be a breakfast, a meal, a snack or a dessert.
 Basically smoothies are appropriate for every occasion, just tweak a bit the ingredients to your liking.
-Here are some of my favorite ones: Welcome Spring! smoothie, Papaya & Banana smoothie and Caramel & Peanut Butter smoothie for a decadent yet secretly healthy dessert.
+Here are some of my favorite ones: Ruby red antioxidant smoothie, Welcome Spring! smoothie, Papaya & Banana smoothie and Caramel & Peanut Butter smoothie for a decadent yet secretly healthy dessert.

 Switch to a green beauty routine